GatePara/NSGFlex/README.md

-# NSGFlex: Navigating Spread-out Graph for Approximate Nearest Neighbor Search with Enhanced Flexibility
+# FlexNsg: Navigating Spread-out Graph for Approximate Nearest Neighbor Search with Enhanced Flexibility

 Table of Contents
 =================